asyncapi/spec/spec/asyncapi.md

 <a name="serverObjectProtocolVersion"></a>protocolVersion | `string` | The version of the protocol used for connection.
 For instance: AMQP `0.9.1`, HTTP `2.0`, Kafka `1.0.0`, etc.
 <a name="serverObjectDescription"></a>description | `string` | An optional string describing the host designated by the URL.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.
 <a name="serverObjectVariables"></a>variables | Map[`string`, [Server Variable Object](#serverVariableObject)] | A map between a variable name and its value.
 The value is used for substitution in the server's URL template.
 <a name="serverObjectSecurity"></a>security | [[Security Requirement Object](#securityRequirementObject)] | A declaration of which security mechanisms can be used with this server.
 The list of values includes alternative security requirement objects that can be used.
-Only one of the security requirement objects need to be satisfied to authorize a connection or operation.
+Only one of the security requirement objects needs to be satisfied to authorize a connection or operation.
 <a name="serverObjectBindings"></a>bindings | [Server Bindings Object](#serverBindingsObject) \| [Reference Object](#referenceObject) | A map where the keys describe the name of the protocol and the values describe protocol-specific definitions for the server.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).